-Don't Go Hungry: A Food Support Program wants to spread our message of hope and compassion.
-We believe that a single action can make a difference in the community, and that collective action can greatly impact the world.
+We want to spread our message of hope and compassion.
+We believe that a single action can make a difference in the community, and that collective action can impact the world.

-Our program is for anyone who needs food support.
+Our program is for anyone in New Westminster and Burnaby who needs food support.

 Some might work mid-week full-time and be unable to access other food support programs that operate on weekdays.
 Others may be unemployed or underemployed and trying to make their dollars stretch.
 Many have never needed this type of support before.
 But food support may help pay rent, or allow other bills to be paid.